kairoaraujo/PyStorage/README.rst

 Contributing
 ============

+* Coding

+1. Create your account on GitHub
-Make a fork from GitHub ( https://github.com/kairoaraujo/PyStorage ) and send your improvements.
+2. Make a fork from GitHub (https://github.com/kairoaraujo/PyStorage)
+3. Sign in on GerritHub.io (http://review.gerrithub.io) using your account from GitHub
+4. Submit you review =)

+* Reporting Issue or suggestions

-Create a new issue https://github.com/kairoaraujo/PyStorage/issues
+1. Create a new issue https://github.com/kairoaraujo/PyStorage/issues

 Important
 =========